 - We advise using a costing spreadsheet which details every last penny of the costs from inception to delivery.
 Make sure you include: design costs / raw materials / transit to you for materials if applicable / transit to factory / provision for currency change if manufacturing over seas or using overseas fabric or trim / transit from factory for finished goods / labelling / packaging / storage / distribution (pick and pack) / freight to customer / agent, distributor or retailer’s online or sales commissions / wholesale mark up / retail mark up.

 - Build in some contingency when you first start manufacturing, you will be ordering low quantities to start with, which will cost you more until you can scale and negotiate with the supply base.
+Add in extra costs for sampling as most factories charge until you start ordering in bulk.

 2. Can you make a profit?